333fred/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 However, this approach has a few major issues that ultimately break our ability to do this design.

 1. This approach will violate principle #1 of our goals for this API, breaking existing analyzers and refactorings extensively.
 A common strategy for these APIs is to call `Compilation.GetTypeByMetadataName`, or one of the similar overloads, and then look for fields, locals, properties, or other similar symbols of the requested type.
 Up to this point, our guidance has been that, for non-generic types, it is perfectly fine to just compare these symbols via `==` if you're looking for exact matches, and that you only need to resort to `OriginalDefinition` for types with generics.
 This will no longer be possible if we were to add `Nullability` to `ITypeSymbol`.
 2. The default `Nullability` of symbols is another pain point.
 When a class is declared, it doesn't have a nullability.
 It's just an `INamedTypeSymbol`.
 It may have constraints that have nullabilities, but the top-level nullability is not a question that makes any sense.
 However, in order to not break analyzers on nullable-unaware code, we will have to make the default nullability `Unknown`, as old C# code will have this as the nullability when `GetTypeInfo` is called on an expression.
+This would further exacerbate issue #1.
 3. This causes massive explosion in type heirarchies.
-If I had a `string?` and called `GetDeclaredMembers()`, the parent of each of these members must point back to `string?`, and not `string` or `string~`.
+If a user got `string?` and called `GetDeclaredMembers()`, the parent of each of these members must point back to `string?`, and not `string` or `string~`.

 For these reasons, we have decided not take this approach.

+### `GetSingleStatementSemanticModel`

+Instead of an overload on `Compilation` to get a `SemanticModel` without nullability info calculated, we had a `GetSingleStatementSemanticModel()` method on `SemanticModel`, that would get a `SemanticModel` that shared the `BoundNode` cache with the existing `SemanticModel` and did not calculate nullability information.
+This was rejected for being too complicated a solution, and for not being very future-proof if we were to add more analyses that users would want to opt out of.

-### GetNullabilityAwareSemanticModel
+### `GetNullabilityAwareSemanticModel`

-This proposal flipped the `GetSingleStatementSemanticModel` proposal on its head: instead of `SemanticModel` calculating nullability by default, it would only calculate when requested.
+This alternative proposal flipped the `GetSingleStatementSemanticModel` proposal on its head: instead of `SemanticModel` calculating nullability by default, it would only calculate when requested.
 We decided against this because we believe that, except for specific cases where perf is an issue, the savings gained from not calculating nullability would be moot as IDE features or analyzers will have already requested nullability anyway, and the time savings would be unused.
 Therefore, we are not taking this approach.

 ### `GetNullabilityInfo`

-An early proposal had a parallel API to `GetTypeInfo()`, `GetNullabilityInfo()`, that would return a structure similar to `TypeInfo` that contained nullability information.
+An early alternative proposal had a parallel API to `GetTypeInfo()`, `GetNullabilityInfo()`, that would return a structure similar to `TypeInfo` that contained nullability information.
 We decided that this would provide no benefits: because of nested nullability, we would still need to run nullability analysis on calls to `GetTypeInfo`, and it would needlessly separate information that users will want to get access to in tandem.
 Additionally, we could not come up with a good set of APIs for `GetDeclaredSymbol` and `GetSymbolInfo` to go along with that API.

 ### Lazily calcualted `Nullability` properties

-This proposal added similar `Nullability` properties to the interfaces as the main proposal, but did not calculate them ahead of time.
+This alternative proposal added similar `Nullability` properties to the interfaces as the main proposal, but did not calculate them ahead of time.
 Rather, they would be calculated when requested by the user.
 The big problem with this is that suddenly symbols, `TypeInfo`, and `SymbolInfo` must suddenly start carrying around the context in which they were called to be able to lazily calculate these properties, which is a major breaking change.

 ### `ITypeReference`

 We briefly wandered down a thought experiment where we considered adding an `ITypeReference` API, which would contain an `ITypeSymbol` and a `Nullability`, plus potentially things like ref, custom modifiers, and other side car information we have today.
-This would be an extremely breaking change, requiring massive changes across the API surface area.
+This would be an *extremely* breaking change, requiring massive changes across the API surface area.
 It would also require revisiting an explicit design choice in the initial design of Roslyn.